 Creative briefs: Creative briefs are used to inform the implementation and final delivery of an advertising or marketing campaign.
 Functionally, they connect the creative work to the business goals and ensure that everyone who is working on the program or campaign is in sync.
-Use creative briefs in Aha! for Marketing to communicate important information, such as program objectives, target audiences, customer truths, key messages, and brand voice.
+Use creative briefs in Aha! to communicate important information, such as program objectives, target audiences, customer truths, key messages, and brand voice.
 Creative briefs can be linked to records throughout the application — including initiatives, master activities, and activities — so they are readily available as the team produces creative assets.

 Personas: Personas represent those very real people who need your product.
 They allow your entire team to empathize with your customer's pain points and better understand their needs.
 Personas can be automatically tied to activities by adding the Persona custom field.

-Your marketing goals must have a measurable end result that can be achieved within a fixed timeframe.
+Your marketing goals must have a measurable end result that can be achieved within a fixed time frame.
 They highlight what you hope to accomplish, and are often stepping stones to accelerating business growth and explaining bolder goals.
 They should also be reasonably easy to track so you know how your team is performing against them.
 Marketing workspace goals can be rolled up to marketing line goals so that there is visibility across the organization for all contributions towards the delivery of a strategic goal.
 You can link your goals to the time frame in which they are expected to be completed.

 Examples of goals:

 - Increase revenue by 30%